TheresaLui/SelfHelpContent_v2/articles/microsoft.blueprint/blueprint-definition-issues-with-params.md

 ## **Recommended Steps**

-Identify what kind of parameters you want to specify at the blueprint level (static parameter) and which ones you want to specify at the artifact levelL
+Identify what kind of parameters you want to specify at the blueprint level (static parameter) and which ones you want to specify at the artifact level:

 * [Blueprint parameter types](https://docs.microsoft.com/azure/governance/blueprints/concepts/parameters)
 * [How to create and use static parameters](https://docs.microsoft.com/azure/governance/blueprints/concepts/parameters#blueprint-level-parameter)